Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields: Results: Yields and comparison with previous work

-Within the Fe-peak, we find significant differences between the elements to the left (Ti, V, Cr, and Mn) and the right (Co, Ni, Cu, and Zn) of Iron.
+Within the Fe-peak, we find significant differences between the elements to the left (Ti, V, Cr, and Mn) and the right (Co, Ni, Cu, and Zn) of iron.
 In this work, we obtain significantly more Co, Ni, Cu, and Zn compared to LC18, but less Ti, V, Cr, and Mn.
-As with the case of Fe, the different explodability is, however, not the main cause of this discrepancy, as can be seen by looking at the cyan and red lines in Figure~\ref{fig:Element_comparison_LC18}.
+However, as with Fe, different explodability is not the main cause of this discrepancy, as shown by the cyan and red lines in Fig.~\ref{fig:Element_comparison_LC18}.
 What determines these discrepancies boils down to the different peak temperatures of the ejecta.
-By starting the explosion at the edge of the iron core, the explosion energies of LC18 can be extremely large (see Figure~\ref{fig:mcut_LC18}), causing the mass cut to also be large.
-In general, the higher the explosion energy, the more $\ce{^56Ni}$ can be produced during incomplete Si-burning.
-This is because for an explosion with a larger energy, the peak temperature decreases much more slowly as a function of mass.
-Therefore, especially for high-compactness progenitors, this allows larger regions of the star to reach temperatures typical of incomplete Si burning (around $4-5$~GK) in LC18, compared to our simulations where the peak temperature decreases much faster.
-These regions can produce just enough $\ce{^56Ni}$ to reach the threshold of $0.07 M_\odot$, hence causing the mass cut in LC18 to be very large, at peak temperatures around $\sim 5$~GK.
-The direct consequence of this is that, contrary to our simulations, no material that reached NSE is ejected in LC18, explaining the larger yield of Co, Ni, Cu, and Zn in our models.
-For the same reason, since the peak temperature decreases more slowly, the region of the star experiencing incomplete silicon burning is larger in LC18, which explains the lower yields of Ti, V, Cr, and Mn in our models.
-As further evidence of this, one can see in Figure~\ref{fig:Element_comparison_LC18} that the elements from Si to S are also smaller in our simulations.
+By starting the explosion inside the iron core, LC18 produce explosion energies that can be quite high, causing large mass cuts (see Fig.~\ref{fig:mcut_LC18}).
+In general, the higher the explosion energy, the more $\ce{^56Ni}$ can be produced during incomplete Si burning.
+This is because higher-energy explosions have peak temperatures that decrease much more slowly with mass.
+Thus, especially for high-compactness progenitors, this allows larger regions of the star to reach typical incomplete Si-burning temperatures (around $4-5$~GK) in LC18, compared to our simulations where the peak temperatures decrease much faster.
+These regions produce just enough $\ce{^56Ni}$ to reach the $0.07 M_\odot$ threshold, resulting in very large mass cuts in LC18 at peak temperatures of around $\sim 5$~GK.
+Consequently, contrary to our simulations, no material reaching NSE is ejected in LC18, explaining the larger Co, Ni, Cu, and Zn yields in our models.
+For the same reason -- slower peak temperature decline -- the region of the star experiencing incomplete silicon burning is larger in LC18, explaining our lower Ti, V, Cr, and Mn yields.
+This is further evidenced by the lower abundances of elements from Si to Ar in our simulations (see Figure~\ref{fig:Element_comparison_LC18}).